Post-Traumatic Growth in Veteran Learners

 Traumatic experiences are one of the most frequent facilitators of mental health issues that can significantly disrupt the everyday lives of numerous individuals.
 Scholarly evidence suggests that encountering negative or hostile events can tremendously increase the likelihood of developing a psychological condition, namely anxiety, depression, and Posttraumatic Stress Disorder (PTSD) (Tedeschi & Calhoun, 2004).
 However, it has also been demonstrated that the process of Posttraumatic Growth (PTG) can occur after the traumatic experience, promoting rehabilitation and ensuring the restructuring of the world’s beliefs (Tedeschi et al., 2018).
 Specific populations have been proposed to demonstrate particular traits associated with a higher likelihood of PTG achievement, for example, military veterans and individuals with PTSD (Schubert et al., 2016; Mark et al., 2018).
 In addition, an association between PTG facilitation and higher education status has also been suggested (Reyes et al., 2019).
 Nevertheless, it is still unclear whether higher education students could benefit from interventions promoting PTG.

-The current research aims to enhance the understanding of PTG and its occurrence in veteran learners from higher education institutions, shedding light on the intricacies of PTG facilitation in this community.
+By shining light on the complexities of PTG facilitation in this society, the current study seeks to improve knowledge of PTG and its prevalence among veteran students from higher education institutions.
 While it has already been proposed that many students can suffer from the lack of mental health initiatives, students with a military background can be especially vulnerable due to the emergence of trauma-inflicted consequences (Reyes et al., 2019).
-However, the experiences of veteran students remain tremendously unexplored, with the majority of PTG and rehabilitation studies focusing on more broad populations.
-This project intends to address the identified research gap to highlight the factors that promote PTG in veterans involved in higher education studies and suggest pathways for mitigating the impact of trauma on academic excellence.
+However, because most PTG and rehabilitation studies concentrate on broader populations, the experiences of veteran students are still largely unknown.
+By highlighting the elements that encourage PTG in veterans enrolled in higher education programs and offering strategies for reducing the negative effects of trauma on academic performance, this initiative aims to fill the identified research vacuum.

 Dissertation Proposal Draft